UBC-Geography/computing-resources/research-data-management/research-data-storage.md

 - or a cloud storage location that is synchronized with your local drive.

-UBC Geogrpahy IT can provide support in selecting and acquiring an external hard drive or installing a secondary disk on your desktop machine.
+UBC Geography IT can provide support in selecting and acquiring an external hard drive or installing a secondary disk on your desktop machine.

 'Far copies' are often stored in 'cloud' servers, where the servers are